MCP Server (Legacy Version)¶

 - First call

-owl.data.show_dql_namespaceto confirm the namespace. - Call
+owl.data.show_dql_namespaceto confirm the namespace. - As needed, call

-owl.metric.list,owl.rum.list,owl.apm.list,owl.network.list,owl.profile.list,owl.log_index.list,owl.field_schema.getas needed to obtain the required source, field, index for the query. - Finally call
+owl.metric.list,owl.rum.list,owl.apm.list,owl.network.list,owl.profile.list,owl.log_index.list,owl.field_schema.getto obtain the required source, field, index for the query. - Finally call

 owl.data.queryto execute the formal query.